kamuridesu/PlutoIPTV-api/README.md

 # Api Usage

-`GET /playlist.m3u8` returns the generated playlist `GET /guide.xml` returns the guide
+- `GET /playlist.m3u8`: returns the generated playlist
+- `GET /guide.xml`: returns the guide

 When the service starts, the files are generated.
-New files are generated every 12h by default, you can change it by setting the env var `TOTAL_DELAY_SECONDS`.
+Files are re-generated every 12h by default, you can change it by setting the env var `TOTAL_DELAY_SECONDS`.

 My Docker image is available here: quay.io/kamuridesu/pluto-playlist-api